Newquay: Transport

-Rail
+Railway

 Newquay railway station is the terminus of the Atlantic Coast Line from Par.
 The railway was originally built as a mineral line in the 1840s and ran mainly around the fringes of the built-up area, as it was then, to the harbour.
 A passenger service followed on 20 June 1876, and from then on the town developed quickly as a resort.
-The station is close to the beaches on the east side of the town centre.
+The station is close to the beaches on the eastern side of the town centre.

-Newquay handles daily direct services to and from Plymouth, Exeter and London between May and September.
+Newquay has daily direct services to and from Plymouth, Exeter and London between May and September.
 It is the only branch line terminus in Britain still served by scheduled intercity trains.
-Passenger services are operated under government contract by Great Western Railway, whose owner is FirstGroup.
+Passenger services are currently operated under government contract by Great Western Railway, whose owner is FirstGroup.

 History

 The goods line which would be acquired later by the Cornwall Minerals Railway was opened in 1846 from inland mines to the harbour, and was worked by horses.
 Parts of the old line from the present station to the harbour are still in existence: the most obvious section is a broad footpath from opposite the station in Cliff Road to East Street, known locally as the "tram track", and complete with a very railway-style overbridge.
 From East Street, the line continued towards the harbour along the present-day Manor Road.